 Employment Pathways to Green Jobs

-River Source offers a new set of resources for seeking, finding and securing work in water, wildlife, renewable energy and land management starting in 2017 with support from the Frost, McCune and Future for Children Foundations.
+River Source offers a new set of resources for seeking, finding and securing work in water, wildlife, renewable energy and land management.
+In 2018 we’ve made strides with support from the John Liebendorfer Fund at the New Mexico Community Foundation, McCune Charitable Foundation, US Forest Service, and more.
 Check out the new website at www.GreenJobsnm.org which has listing of internships and jobs in water, land management, solar industry, and much more.
 We also have worked directly with students by organizing Green Job fairs, trainings in writing resumes and cover letters to secure a job, mock interviews, and coaching in workplace practices and ethics.

 2017 Projects with Interns at Cochiti Pueblo

 Thanks to the Cochiti Dept. of Natural Resources staff, US Fish & Wildlife Native Internship program and critical funding from foundations to cover staff cost, we got to work with 8 interns on a variety of job skills by doing the work with the interns.
 We guided work in fish habitat improvements with construction of instream rock structures, implemented a stream temperature study, and removed non-native plants in a long-term effort to restore trout habitat on the Santa Fe River.
 We also assisted with monitoring non-native plants, assessing drinking water quality and dozens of water sources, and coached interns in public outreach to tribal members — we were really impressed to see the interns step up from their initially shy feelings about speaking in public to make effective presentations to elders.